GedeonLenz/check24/README.md

 # Check24

-The readme fill follow soon
+The readme will follow soon

 ## Deployment
 Demo availible at: